Skip to content

 Call for local help

-211 can connect you to food, rent help, utility help, shelter, disaster help, health care, and other local programs.
-Help depends on your county and available funding.
+211 can connect you to food, rent help, utility help, shelter, disaster help, health care, transportation, and other local programs.
+Give your ZIP code and county.

-If you have little or no food money, ask DFCS about expedited SNAP.
-If you have a shutoff notice, ask your local LIHEAP agency about crisis help.
+If food is almost gone, ask DFCS about expedited SNAP.
+If you have a shutoff notice, ask your Community Action agency about crisis LIHEAP.

-For a broader list of help by need, see the Georgia main help guide.
-For rent and shelter details, see Georgia housing help.
+For a wider list of help by need, see the Georgia help guide.
+For a national overview of emergency options, use community action help.

 Quick help table